legovaer/docs/cookbooks/using_the_symfony2_profiler_with_behat_and_symfony2_extension.rst

-Using the Symfony2 profiler with Behat and Symfony2 extension
+Using the Symfony2 Profiler with Behat and Symfony2 Extension
 =============================================================